head_img_slim

 Kenmu Restoration

-The Kenmu Restoration was modeled after the Engi and Tenryaku eras of the Heian period, but its attempt to combine elements of both the nobility and the samurai led to growing discontent on both sides and social unrest.
+The Kenmu Restoration idealized the Engi and Tenryaku eras of the Heian period, but it failed to adequately reconcile the interests of the nobles and samurai.
+This led to growing discontent between the two parties, leading to social unrest.

 Ashikaga Takauji and the Northern and Southern Courts Period